 The field of biomedical engineering is highly interdisciplinary and collaborative, with interactions with other engineering and science disciplines and with clinical practice.
 As such, the graduate programs in BME benefit from other departments in the College of Engineering (COE) and the College of Medicine (COM) acting as partners in the education of Biomedical Engineers.

 GRADUATE FACULTY

 Department Chair: C. Schmidt.
-Senior Associate Chair: C. Rinaldi.
+Associate Chair of Graduate Programs: C. Stabler